Spicy Bean Burgers

 - Fry onion and garlic in oil until softened.
 Add a little water if mixture starts to stick - a tablespoon or two.

-- Add grated carrot and spices for another minute or two, stirring to make sure nothing sticks.
+- Add grated carrot, chilli, cumin and any other spices you fancy for another minute or two, stirring to make sure nothing sticks.

 - In a bowl, mash beans thoroughly with a potato masher.
 Add mustard, soya sauce, tomato purée and oats and mix all ingredients in thoroughly.